Any organization can use key performance indicators (KPI’s), to evaluate its success at reaching targets.

 This kind of indicator uses a larger time frame (typically one year or six months back).
 Long-term KPIs are usually based on Business Intelligence (BI) Technology, which provides several advantages.
 For example, the user can generate his/her own reports, browse through the information, slice and dice the data, export it and ultimately analyze it as needed.

 Typical examples of long-term KPIs in a Cloud BPM are:

 - The number of process instances.
 It might be useful to analyze this information considering the creation date, creation user, etc. This KPI enables a “seasonality” analysis (when are more processes or documents created) or identifying the number of documents processed in each step.
 In our previous sales process example, this kind of indicator would show fundamental information: the number of commercial opportunities per vendor per month.

 - Average time required to complete a process instance.
-We might want to filter the information according to the process type, month in which it was created or other relevant variables.
+We might want to filter the information according to the process type, the month in which it was created, or other relevant variables.
 This indicator is useful to meet service level agreements (SLAs), and see if we have exceeded the deadlines.

 - The average time that each process step requires.
 Very useful to identify bottlenecks and analyze the possible causes.
 This kind of information would complement the previous examples, allowing us to study each step in more depth to see where the major delays are.